bnguy65/simple_projects/README.md

 Projects in this repo contain mostly html/css and some basic javascript from freeCodeCamp: https://www.freecodecamp.org/learn/

-Goal of repo is to create a few static websites, demostrating abilities and knowledge of html/css/js
+Goal of repo is to create a few static websites, demostrating abilities and knowledge of html/css/js, projects created are guided by the website.

 1. cat_photo_app - first project created with some simple html that shows cats, check boxes, and lists